antonderegt/mevn-boilerplate/README.md

 MEVN means it contains MongoDB, ExpressJS, VueJS and NodeJS it is based on vue cli (webpack-simple template).
-Mongoose runs on top of MongoDB [How to install MongoDB on Windows](https://www.youtube.com/watch?v=1uFY60CESlM&t=605s)
+Mongoose runs on top of MongoDB.
+[How to install MongoDB on Windows](https://www.youtube.com/watch?v=1uFY60CESlM&t=605s)

 ## How to start